popgendad/libpbwt/README.md

 const char pbwt_version(void)
 ```

-The `print_version` function returns a constant character array holding the version number of the library.
+The `pbwt_version` function returns a constant character array holding the version number of the library.

 ### I/O functions